Skip to main content

 1. Enter if.

-2. Declare defer; the print statement is pushed onto the stack, waiting to execute upon scope exit.
+2. Declare defer; the print statement is pushed onto the stack to wait for scope exit.

 3. Execute score += 5; score becomes 6.

-4. Prepare to leave the if scope; execute the defer block, printing 6.
+4. Prepare to exit if scope; execute defer block, printing 6.

 #

-Concept Correspondence: Similar to C#’s try-finally block or the using statement (IDisposable).
+Concept Correspondence: Similar to C#’s try-finally block or using statement (IDisposable).

 // C# uses try-finally to simulate